iancaragol/Feyre/docs/source/commands.rst

 * Crossed Swords: Moves the turn icon (>).
 * Plus Sign: Add's the user's active character to initiative, see :ref:`Character`.
 * Skull and Crossbones: Removes the user's most recently added character from initative.
+* Down Arrow: Brings the initiative tracker to the bottom of the channel

 **Starting Initiative**